2017 has been a great year.

 So why was 2017 great?

 I gained a lot of clarity this year, which is more valuable to me than almost anything else.
 And, a lot of burdens were lifted off of me.
 I learned how to be more authentically myself.
 Breaking free from obligation allowed me to give of myself out of love.

 But even to the end, it was a challenging year.
 When God recently proposed I make 2018 my Year of Love, I immediately burst into tears.
-Not out of joy, but out of the mixture of sadness and clarity I feel when He says something right or true that is difficult for me to accept.
+Not out of joy, but from the mixture of sadness and clarity I feel when He says something I know is right but which is difficult to accept.

 I wasn’t sure I was ready.
 I felt like He was calling me out of the desert, and I wasn’t sure I was ready to leave.
 Love is supposed to be the ultimate goal, but I still wasn’t sure I had enough to give.
 I was afraid of being burdened, of getting burnt out, of circling right back around to where I had collapsed at the beginning of this year.